kasra-hosseini/obspyDMT/README.rst

 event-info request
 ------------------

-In this type of request, obspyDMT will search for all the available events based on the options specified by the user, print the results and create an event catalogue.
+In this type of request, obspyDMT will search for all the available events based on the options specified by the user, print the results and create an event catalogue without retrieving waveforms or stationXML/response files.

-The following lines show how to send an `event-info request`_ with obspyDMT and present some examples.
+The following lines show how to send an `event-info request`_ with obspyDMT followed by some examples.

 The general way to define an `event-info request`_ is: